Fresh wave of violence in Karachi leaves 25 dead

 Hundreds of people have died in politically motivated attacks and militant bombings since January.

-Gunmen are roaming the main avenues of Karachi, targeting civilians, eyewitnesses told the BBC late on Tuesday.'Fired directly'
+Gunmen are roaming the main avenues of Karachi, targeting civilians, eyewitnesses told the BBC late on Tuesday.

 Dr Karrar Abbasi, medical officer at the city's main Civil Hospital, told the BBC 12 bodies had been taken there.